icinganalysis/icinganalysis.github.io/content/cylinder_thread_wrap_up.md

 The bulk of the flight data that icing regulations were developed from were from multicylinder instruments, the data of which was processed with methods from Langmuir and Blodgett.
 This quote from NACA-RM-E53D53 over-states the situation a bit, but it was not far from the reality of the time:

 > The meteorological data obtained with the multicylinder method are the only data available for the design of ice-protection equipment for aircraft

+I call the development of the rotating multicylinder instrument a crowning achievement of the NACA-era.

 Much effort went into estimating the potential errors of the multicylinder method, particularly identifying the distribution type (A, B, C, D, E).